ChrisTollefson/jbsh/README.md

-# JSON Bourne shell
+# jbsh

-This is a fork of the [jason-bourne-shell](https://github.com/bostonaholic/jason-bourne-shell) project.
+This is a fork of the [json-bourne-shell](https://github.com/Breton/json-bourne-shell) project.

-I'm not sure what the json-bourne-shell project does yet, but I'm pretty excited about the name.
+I'm not sure what the jbsh project does yet, but I'm pretty excited about the name.